mcga9120/mcga9120.github.io/_posts/2019-11-18-sheridan-college-work.md

 date: '2016-03-10 16:30:10'
 thumbnail: /images/uploads/mcgaugheyaurora_canvas.jpg
 preview: /images/uploads/mcgaugheyaurora_canvas.jpg
+myangle: |-
+  what I got out of sheridan

+  why I want to continue my education
 ---
 From 2013 until 2016, I studied Visual and Creative Arts at Sheridan College in Oakville, Ontario.
 Through this program, I further discovered my love for visual design.
 We studied subjects such as life drawing, still-life painting, and the many different path ways of graphic and web design.